 Top 5 spots to visit during your training camp in Poreč

 In the Middle Ages, Dvigrad was one of the most important trading centres of Istria.
 Today, only the ivy-covered walls of the original houses that are still visible remind of the once flourishing town and are a reminiscent of a movie set.
 Dvigrad is located in the vicinity of the Lim Bay.
 Coming from Poreč, its reached after passing three switchbacks, which provide several perspectives as you descend.
-All three Istria300 routes pass the ruins of Dvigrad.

 Settled in the heart of Istria, Pazin welcomes you with one of the biggest and best preserved fortress on the peninsula, the Pazin Castle, built on the edge of the Pazinčica river abyss.
 This mystic speleological location has served as an inspiration to the famous writer Jules Verne in his novel „Mathias Sandorf“.
 Before you engage in new cycling adventures, if you enjoy an adrenaline rush, we recommend trying the 500 meters long zipline ride above the abyss and its beautiful dense forest.
 If you prefer less extreme activities, go for a walk and enjoy the breathtaking scenery, drink a cup of coffee and treat yourself to the famous sweet delicacy, pazinski cukerančić.
-All three courses are passing Pazin.

-On the longest Istria300 course, between Pazin and Vrh, suddenly appears Draguć on the ridge of a hill.
+Between Pazin and Vrh, suddenly appears Draguć on the ridge of a hill.
 When it comes to movies, Draguć is the number one spot in Istria.
 Even Hollywood movies have been produced in this small town in the deepest hinterland of Istria.
 The village is also known for its churches and fresco paintings, which can be visited on several places.
 If out on your bike and a bit lucky, you will not meet a single car in this area on the roads.